 Are You At Risk?

 If you aren't sure whether your house is at risk from hurricanes or tornadoes, check with your local building official, city engineer, or planning and zoning administrator.
 They can tell you whether you are in an area where these high-wind events occur.
-Also, they usually can tell you how to protect yourself and your house and property from the effects of high winds.
+Also, they usually can tell you how to protect yourself and your house and property.

 What You Can Do

 Hurricane and tornado protection can involve a variety of changes to your house and property -- changes that can vary in complexity and cost.
 You may be able to make some types of changes yourself.
 But complicated or large-scale changes and those that affect the structure of your house or its electrical wiring and plumbing should be carried out only by a professional contractor licensed to work in your state, county, or city.
-One example of hurricane and tornado protection is clearing the area around your house to remove trees and materials that can be hazardous during high winds.
-Removing debris and small trees are things that many homeowners can probably do on their own.
+One example of hurricane and tornado protection is reinforcing garage doors to protect them from damage by high winds, or replacing them with doors that are more wind-resistant.
+These are things that should be done only by a trained door systems technician.

 Other Sources of Information

 Against the Wind, FEMA 237 (Brochure 2-0003; Video 0-0001), 1993

 Building Performance: Hurricane Andrew in Florida -- Observations, Recommendations, and Technical Guidance, FIA-22, December 21, 1992

 Best Build I, Constructing a Sound Coastal Home, FEMA and the NAHB (videotape)

 To obtain copies of these and other FEMA documents, call FEMA Publications at 1-800-480-2520.
 Information is also available on the World Wide Web at http://www.fema.gov.